KevinAlavik/WinterOS/README.md

 ```sh
 frost64-emu -p firmware.bin -D dist/disk.iso
 ```
 *Note: The firmware.bin is provided by WinterOS in dist/firwmare.bin, but we dont grantee that its up-to date.
-So you can get your own firmware build from: https://github.com/Frost64-dev/f64-firmware*
+So you can get your own firmware build from: https://github.com/kevinalavik/WinterOS-Firmware, this is a fork of the official firmware.*

 # License